devnson/Machine_Learning_Notes/LogisticRegression.md

 <b> Problem Statement </b>

-Let's thre is a car and its price is $45,000 with an additional feature called a pink slip.
+Let's there is a car and its price is $45,000 with an additional feature called a pink slip.
 Find the probability of sell for this car?

 ### Logistic function or Sigmoid function